talwrii/notion-google-sheets/readme.md

 ## Granting access
 Notion access is granted at the *database* level.
 See [notion docs](https://www.notion.so/help/create-integrations-with-the-notion-api) to create an integration.

+## Usage

+Copy-and-paste notiong.gs into your sheets file.
+There is a mechanism to support libraries in google sheets, this is not supported yet.

 ## Feature completeness
 This library is incomplete, however it shouldn't be too hard to write your own call if you have coding knowledge.
 See the [official REST api documentation](https://developers.notion.com/reference/intro).